Stillwater (film): Production

 It was announced in July 2019 that Tom McCarthy would write and direct the film, with Matt Damon set to star.
 Abigail Breslin was added to the cast later in the month, with filming beginning in August 2019.
 Camille Cottin was added to the cast in September.
 Mychael Danna composed the film's score.
-It was filmed on location in Oklahoma and Marseille.
+It was filmed on location in Oklahoma and Marseilles.

-Allison is in Marseilles, which is the hometown of Edmond Dantès in The Count of Monte Cristo.
-Dantès was convicted of a crime he did not commit and sent to the Marseille prison island Château d'If, which is visible in the background of several scenes in which Allison and Bill are swimming.

 Release

 The film had its world premiere at the Cannes Film Festival on July 8, 2021.
 It was scheduled to be released in the U.S. on November 6, 2020, but was delayed due to the COVID-19 pandemic until July 30, 2021.

 Reception

 Box office

 Stillwater grossed $14.6 million in the United States and Canada, and $5.4 million in other territories, for a worldwide total of $19.8 million.

 In the United States and Canada, Stillwater was released alongside Jungle Cruise and The Green Knight, and was projected to gross around $5 million from 2,531 theaters in its opening weekend.
 The film made $1.8 million on its first day, including $280,000 from Thursday-night previews.
 It went on to debut with $5.2 million, finishing fifth.
 The film fell 45% to $2.6 million in its second weekend, remaining in fifth place.